G2-Games/minidisc-rs/README.md

 The feature set is very similar to that of [netmd-js](https://github.com/cybercase/netmd-js) which this library is inspired by.
 For more information check out the absolutely awesome [Web Minidisc project](https://github.com/asivery/webminidisc), [NetMD-exploits](https://github.com/asivery/netmd-exploits), and the C based [Linux Minidisc project](https://github.com/linux-minidisc/linux-minidisc).

+Documentation has not been finished and is a work in progress.

 ## Current Features
 ### NetMD
 - [x] Track upload